What you need to know

 The primary palette consists of red and grey tones, it is derived directly from the colours found within the standard positive red logo from the highlights to the shadows.

-The complementary colour palette consists of a set of oranges and blues, both chosen to complement the primary palette.
-It allows for versatility when applying colour.
+The accent colour palette consists of a set of oranges and blues, both chosen to accent the primary palette, it allows for versatility when applying colour.

 Colour gradients create depth and movement throughout the brand language.